FoalTS/foal/docs/guide/4-rest-api-endpoint.md

 ```

-The abstract class `EntitySerializer` implements the `ISerializer` methods based on the provided model.
+The abstract class `EntitySerializer` implements the `ISerializer` methods based on the provided entity class.

 Once done, you need to create and register your REST controller from this new service.
 Open `src/app/app.module.ts` and replace it with: